Catherine is a homemaker, gardener, and writer who writes about home improvement, gardening, and science. Her day job is

 Over the course of the fall and winter, the leaves are not selective in where they accumulate.
 As a result not only does the yard end up full of leaves but so do the flower beds that are next to the house and along the retaining wall.

-As spring starts, here come the weeds and they are especially indiscriminate in where they grow.
+As spring starts, here come the weeds.
+They are especially indiscriminate in where they grow.

 With all these massive piles of leaves, what's the best option: mowing or raking?

 In the past, I always raked because mowed leaves always seemed to leave too much debris and were easily tracked into the house.
 However, in recent years, I have come around to the benefits of mowing or mulching leaves vs raking.

 As expected, the mowed leaves do create a lot of flying debris on windy days and the small pieces of leaves are easily tracked into the house which means more sweeping the entrance and vacuuming the carpet.